Lawrytime/SARS-CoV-2_ML/README.md

 ## Recommendations
   - Further refinement of the model could incorporate additional data sources.
   - ML explicability tools, such as SHAP and AI Fairness, could enhance model interpretability.
   - The findings suggest the potential application of ML in predicting recovery rates and more.

+## #ML